 Drains help remove excess water from your AC unit and expel it outside.
 The water comes from the humidity in the atmosphere which is converted into water before being drained outside.
 When an obstruction happens along these drains, mainly due to dirt and debris, the water can accumulate within the system and cause problems inside your house.

-Turek’s Plumbing, plumbing company in Appleton, WI explains that these problems can range from water leakages from the ceiling, stained ceilings, a dump-moldy smell around the house, a failing AC unit due to a triggered water safety switch, or a full condensate pan.
+These problems can range from water leakages from the ceiling, stained ceilings, a dump-moldy smell around the house, a failing AC unit due to a triggered water safety switch, or a full condensate pan.